 Q: Is Buddhist Boot Camp available in other languages?

-A: The book is available in Spanish, French, Polish, Dutch, Chinese, and German (please note the German edition is called "Sit Happens" instead of "Buddhist Boot Camp").
+A: The book is available in Spanish, French, Polish, Dutch, Chinese, Czech, and German (please note the German edition is called "Sit Happens" instead of "Buddhist Boot Camp").
 If you're interested in making the book available in another language, please contact my publicist (details under the contact page).

 Q: Can you recommend any other books to read after Buddhist Boot Camp and Faithfully Religionless?

 A: Most definitely!
 I read about a book a week and have many literary gems to recommend, so CLICK HERE for a list to get you started.
 Enjoy!